 Section 301.
-Maximum Homeowner/Homebuyer Loan terms
+Homeowner/Homebuyer Loan terms

-- (a) CalHome Program Loans shall be secured by the property or leasehold interest, as applicable. - (b) The lien securing repayment of the CalHome Program Loan shall be subject only to liens, encumbrances and other matters of record reviewed and approved by the Recipient responsible for underwriting the CalHome Program Loan. - (c) Homeowner/homebuyer CalHome Program Loans shall have the following terms and conditions: - (1) Principal and interest payments shall be deferred for the term of the CalHome Program Loan. - (2) Loans shall be repayable upon sale or transfer of the property, when the property ceases to be Owner-Occupied, or upon the CalHome Program Loan maturity date.
+- (a) CalHome Program Loans shall be secured by the property or leasehold interest, as applicable. - (b) The lien securing repayment of the CalHome Program Loan shall be subject only to liens, encumbrances and other matters of record reviewed and approved by the Recipient responsible for underwriting the CalHome Program Loan.
+To the extent required by applicable law and in the case of Projects or Activities located on land held in trust by the Bureau of Indian Affairs (BIA) or on land subject to a restriction by the United States against alienation, the BIA has approved the Tribal Entity Recipient's execution and recordation (as applicable) of all Department-required documents that are subject to 25 CFR Part 152 or 25 CFR Part 162, prior to award disbursement. - (c) Homeowner/homebuyer CalHome Program Loans shall have the following terms and conditions: - (1) Principal and interest payments shall be deferred for the term of the CalHome Program Loan. - (2) Loans shall be repayable upon sale or transfer of the property, when the property ceases to be Owner-Occupied, or upon the CalHome Program Loan maturity date.
 However, if it is determined by the Recipient that repayment of the CalHome Program Loan at the maturity date causes a hardship to the Borrower, the Recipient has two other options.
-They are: - (A) Amending the note and deed of trust or other security instrument(s) to defer repayment of the amount due at Loan maturity, that is, the original principal and the accrued interest, for up to an additional 30 years (at 0 percent additional interest), or - (B) Converting the debt at Loan maturity, that is, the original principal balance and any accrued interest, to an amortized Loan, repayable in 15 years at 0 percent additional interest. - (3) Loans are not assumable by any other party(ies); - (4) The term for First-Time Homebuyer Mortgage Assistance CalHome Program Loans shall be 30 years with the following exception: when USDA, Rural Housing Service (RHS) 502 Mortgage Loans are in first lien position, the term shall be the term of the 502 Mortgage (30 to 38 years).
+They are: - (A) Amending the note and deed of trust or other security instrument(s) to defer repayment of the amount due at Loan maturity, that is, the original principal and the accrued interest, for up to an additional 30 years (at 0 percent additional interest).
+For properties located on trust or restricted land within Indian Country for which no deed of trust was recorded, the loan may be deferred without a deed of trust amendment.